ClaudeMa/dantracker/INSTALL.md

   * run all _Verify Install_ commands

 ### Verify Browser App
-* On your RPi appliance type this for an URL
+* On your RPi appliance open a browser and type this for a URL:
 ```
 localhost:8081/tracker.html
 ```